 The SEC and the United States Attorney for the District of New Jersey are conducting investigations relating to the matters referenced above.
 The SEC advised the Company that its inquiry should not be construed as an indication by the SEC or its staff that any violations of law have occurred.
-As a result of the findings from the investigations, the Company made all adjustments considered necessary which are reflected in its restated financial statements.
+As a result of the findings from the investigations, the Company made all adjustments considered necessary by the Company which are reflected in its restated financial statements.
 Although the Company can provide no assurances that additional adjustments will not be necessary as a result of these government investigations, the Company does not expect that additional adjustments will be necessary.
+(See Note 27-C. -- Common Stock Litigation Settlement -for a description of the class action settlement.)